 Only the headteacher, or deputy headteacher in their absence, can exclude a pupil and this must be on disciplinary grounds.
 A pupil may be suspended for one or more fixed periods (up to a maximum of 45 school days in a single academic year), or permanently excluded.
 A suspension does not have to be for a continuous period.
 In exceptional cases, usually where further evidence has come to light, an additional suspension may be issued to begin immediately after the first period ends.
 Also in exceptional circumstances, a permanent exclusion may be issued to begin at the end of a suspension.

-The Headteacher may cancel an exclusion that has not been reviewed by the governing body (sometimes known as withdrawing or rescinding).
-If this occurs, the parents, governing body and the local authority will be notified, and if relevant, the social worker and virtual school headteacher.
+The Headteacher may cancel an exclusion that has not been reviewed by the governing body or an exclusion that has not yet started (sometimes known as withdrawing or rescinding).
+If this occurs, the following steps will be taken: